population-research/uganda-covid/response/wber_response.md

 ## Suggestions

-4. How do the speciﬁc numeric estimations of food insecurity in this paper – which seem to be based on fairly standard measures – compare to other papers in the literature?
-The authors make speciﬁc comparisons to other household ﬁxed effects models, but not to the broader literature, or even to the subset of literature that focuses on Uganda (Kansiime et al. focuses on Uganda; as does Agamile (2022), who actually uses much of the same dataset).
+4. How do the specific numeric estimations of food insecurity in this paper – which seem to be based on fairly standard measures – compare to other papers in the literature?
+The authors make specific comparisons to other household fixed effects models, but not to the broader literature, or even to the subset of literature that focuses on Uganda (Kansiime et al. focuses on Uganda; as does Agamile (2022), who actually uses much of the same dataset).
 Is the 25 pp estimate found by the authors large, small, or average relative to these papers?

-5. How much should we expect the household ﬁxed effects to deal with in this estimation?
+5. How much should we expect the household fixed effects to deal with in this estimation?
 My main concern about omitted variable bias would be something like “vulnerability.”
 Yet given the wide-ranging effects of the shock, many aspects of vulnerability would likely be affected by COVID-19 and the lockdowns (income